solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 /// # Arguments
 ///
 /// * `leaf_node` - A 32-byte array representing the hash of the note.
-/// * `owner` - The public key of the note's owner.
+/// * `owner` - The public key of the note’s owner.
 /// * `note` - The note message content.
 ///
 /// # Returns